mighteejim/linode-cli-ai/docs/ARCHITECTURE.md

-# Linode CLI AI Architecture & Developer Guide
+# Linode CLI Build Architecture & Developer Guide

-> **Purpose**: This document provides a comprehensive overview of the linode-cli-ai build system architecture, designed to help LLM agents and developers understand how the system works.
+> **Purpose**: This document provides a comprehensive overview of the linode-cli build system architecture, designed to help LLM agents and developers understand how the system works.

 ## Table of Contents